This post contains affiliate links.

 Unfortunately, the manual doesn’t give much guidance on ideal time or temperature, so users will have to play with that for each recipe they use.

-On the subject of recipes, the manual does offer a few, although there are plenty of ideas online, too.
+On the subject of recipes, the manual does offer a few, although there are plenty of great recipes online, too.
 It’s worth noting here that Belgian waffles are a little different from traditional waffles: they tend to be both fluffier and crispier, and some people use yeast in their Belgian waffles, although you can get by without it.

 To test out the Ambiano, we decided to go with the traditional waffle recipe from the manual (we omitted the “twist of lemon” because we didn’t have any lemons or lemon juice in the house).
 After some experimentation, we found our best cooking setting to be the max heat, cooking 1 cup of waffle batter for about 3 minutes or so.
 That gave us waffles that were slightly crispy and golden brown on the outside while also cooked on the inside.